nus-cs2113-AY2021S2/ip/README.md

 # Duke User Guide

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Duke is a personal assistant that allows users to add, delete, check and find tasks.
+The tasks added will be saved to a text file named **testduke.txt**.

 ## Setting up in Intellij